DOWN AND OUT IN SAN ANTONIO ~ RETROSPECTIVE

 She didn’t acknowledge his greeting.
 She didn’t say anything, even ayeeeeeeeent-a-kidd’n.
 She just grabbed a few things beside the garbage can, never taking her eyes off us, and turned and walked away.

-Back in the car, I told Marty, “I felt bad about laughing.
+Back in the car, I told Barry, “I felt bad about laughing.
 I didn’t know she was a Mongolian Idiot.”

 The timbre and the pitch of that chant, though, still resonate through my mind to this day.
 And, it always conjures up images of reckless youth, adventure and boundless dreams.